-The global biosimilar therapeutic peptides market is expected to decline from $0.80 billion in 2019 to $0.77 billion in 2020 at a compound annual growth rate (CAGR) of -3.45%.
-The decline is mainly due to the COVID-19 outbreak that has led to restrictive containment measures involving social distancing, remote working, and the closure of industries and other commercial activities resulting in operational challenges.
-The entire supply chain has been disrupted, impacting the market negatively.
-The market is then expected to recover and reach $1.72 billion in 2023 at a CAGR of 30.48%.
+The global biosimilar therapeutic peptides market is expected to grow from $0.76 billion in 2020 to $0.87 billion in 2021 at a compound annual growth rate (CAGR) of 14.5%.
+The growth is mainly due to the companies resuming their operations and adapting to the new normal while recovering from the COVID-19 impact, which had earlier led to restrictive containment measures involving social distancing, remote working, and the closure of commercial activities that resulted in operational challenges.
+The market is expected to reach $2.25 billion in 2025 at a CAGR of 27%.

 ReportLinker is an award-winning market research solution.
 Reportlinker finds and organizes the latest industry data so you get all the market research you need - instantly, in one place.